midjji/pnp/README.md

-Pnp estimates the pose of a camera in the coorinate system of the 3d points used.
+Pnp estimates the pose of a camera in the coordinate system of the 3d points used.
 So if you have a pinhole camera observations y_n of 3d points x_world, the pnp(yn, x_world) will give you the pose which matches the observation model

 x_c = x_camera = P_cw x_w